 - United States Route 287 from Dumas to the border between the States of Texas and Oklahoma, and also United States Route 87 from Dumas to the border between the States of Texas and New Mexico.

 - In the State of Oklahoma, the Ports-to-Plains Corridor shall generally follow United States Route 287 from the border between the States of Texas and Oklahoma to the border between the States of Oklahoma and Colorado.

-- ed States Route 287 from the border between the States of Oklahoma and Colorado to Limon; and
+- United States Route 287 from the border between the States of Oklahoma and Colorado to Limon; and

 - In the State of New Mexico, the Ports-to-Plains Corridor shall generally follow United States Route 87 from the border between the States of Texas and New Mexico to Raton.

 - The corridor designation contained in subclauses (I) through (VIII) of subparagraph (A)(i) shall take effect only if the Texas Transportation Commission has not designated the Ports-to-Plains Corridor in Texas by June 30, 2001.

 - United States Route 63 from Marked Tree, Arkansas, to I-55.

 - The Greensboro Corridor from Danville, Virginia, to Greensboro, North Carolina, along United States Route 29.